glotaran/pyglotaran/CONTRIBUTING.md

    $ hatch shell
    ```

-4. Install the `pre-commit` hooks, to automatically format and check your code:
+4. Install the `pre-commit` hooks, to automatically format and check your code
+   (if you don't already have `pre-commit` install it using `pipx install pre-commit`):

    ```
    $ pre-commit install